alaub81/mediawiki/README.md

 # MediaWiki Docker Stack (with Elasticsearch + CirrusSearch)

 A reproducible MediaWiki stack powered by Docker.
-It includes a custom MediaWiki image, MariaDB, Memcached with a web UI, **Elasticsearch + CirrusSearch** for full‑text search, scheduled sitemap generation, rottenlinks updates and CirrusSearch indexing, short URLs, and an Apache reverse proxy for the MemcachePHP UI.
+It includes a custom MediaWiki image, MariaDB, Memcached with a web UI, **Elasticsearch + CirrusSearch** for full‑text search, ClamAV for virusscanning of uploads, scheduled sitemap generation, rottenlinks updates and CirrusSearch indexing, short URLs, and an Apache reverse proxy for the MemcachePHP UI.

 **What you get**

 > - Opinionated MediaWiki image (`mediawiki-custom`) with sensible defaults
 > - Short URLs (`/wiki/...`)
 > - Elasticsearch + CirrusSearch for search and RelatedArticles
+> - ClamAV is scanning uploads for viruses
 > - Automatic sitemap generation (cron via supercronic)
 > - Automatic rottenlinks generation (cron via supercronic)
 > - Memcached + MemcachePHP admin UI (proxied at `/memcacheui/`)
 > - Clear environment-driven configuration and volume persistence
 > - Cookie Banner with CookieConsent Extension
+> - SEO improvement with WikiSEO Extension
 > - and these included MediaWiki Extensions:
     - Lockdown
     - Description2